My overall reaction to the presentation was that it was very

 The State( newspaper)

-The article is about how Easy Street, a small community in South Carolina could be polluted with toxic metals such as lead and arsenic.
+article is about how Easy Street, a small community in South Carolina could

 Air Pollution